Wallet Function: PID Issuance and Presentation¶

 Revocation of credentials is a process in which the issuer of PID or (Q)EAA declares that the credential is no longer valid.
 Various use cases and scenarios may require revocation:

-Regarding the various PID options, only the issuer-signed variations requires revocation as the Authenticated Channel variations generate fresh credentials for every transaction.
+Regarding the various PID options, only the issuer-signed variations like C or C' require revocation as the Authenticated Channel variations generate fresh credentials for every transaction.

 To enable revocation within the EUDI Wallet ecosystem, the following mechanisms for revocation are considered: